RomilDubey03/Accessly/README.md

     cd ../frontend
     npm install
     ```

-3. Configure your environment variables:
+3.  **Set up your environment:**
     Create a `.env` file in the `backend` directory and add your Gemini API key:
     ```
     GEMINI_API_KEY=your_gemini_api_key_here
     ```

-**Running the Application**
+### Running the Application

-1. Start the backend server:
+1.  **Start the backend server:**
     ```bash
     # From the backend directory
     npm start
     ```

-2. Start the frontend development server:
+2.  **Start the frontend server:**
     ```bash
     # From the frontend directory
     npm start
     ```

-The application should now be running at `http://localhost:3000`.
+Your new accessibility auditor should now be running locally at `http://localhost:3000`.

 -----

-## 🤝 Contributing
+##  Want to Contribute?

-We welcome contributions\!
-If you have suggestions for new features or bug fixes, please open an issue or submit a pull request.
+We'd love your help\!
+If you have ideas for new features, find a bug, or just want to improve the tool, please feel free to open an issue or submit a pull request.

 -----

-## 📄 License
+##  License

 This project is licensed under the MIT License.